 Latest Rumor: There were times during the Winter Meetings where Grady Sizemore’s name was mentioned in trade rumors – and with Grady being as injury prone as he has been, it might be a good idea for Cleveland to consider dealing him away.
 In other rumors, Jordan Bastian of MLB.com mentions that Cleveland’s interest in adding Edwin Encarnacion “has cooled”.

 KP’s Take: It’s hard to grade a team that did next to nothing.
 Usually, one would post a failing grade, but the Indians are in a rebuilding phase, and therefore… Grade: N/A

 The biggest splash this offseason came before the Winter Meetings, when Detroit signed Victor Martinez to a four-year deal.
-Other than this acquisition, the Tigers were not mentioned all that much during the actual meetings, but with the big bat, plus Benoit in the pen, it’s overall been a solid offseason thus far.
+Other than this acquisition, the Tigers did not make the news all that much during the actual meetings.
+With the big bat, plus Benoit in the pen, it’s overall been a solid offseason to this point.

 Latest Rumor: Per Jon Morosi of Fox Sports, Ryan Ludwick’s name was recently brought up as a potential addition by the Tigers.

 KP’s Take: Overall, it’s been a good start to Detroit’s offseason, but there was next to no activity during the Winter Meetings.
 Grade: B+ offseason, D for Winter Meetings

 The Royals do not have the same cash flow as the big boys in baseball.
 Still, KC should receive praise for the creative additions of Jeff Francoeur and Melky Cabrera.
 It is also widely speculated that Zack Greinke will be traded.
 However, the Royals’ current asking price is through the roof.